-An Injury Law Firm Who is There for You, Every Step of the Way
+You Need a Denver Injury Attorney Who is There for You, Every Step of the Way

 In an area that is well-known for its outdoor enthusiasts, including walkers, bikers, hikers and skiers, as well as its harsh winter weather and resulting treacherous road conditions, it is not surprising that accidents are a frequent cause of injury here.
 According to recent statistics, every day in the Denver region, there are about 220 reported traffic crashes, resulting in about five seriously injured individuals per day and four traffic fatalities per week.
 A study done by Denver Public Works in an effort to reduce bicycle and motor vehicle crashes revealed that in the four-year period between 2008 and 2012, there were over 1300 reported bicycle crashes.

-If the negligence or wrongful conduct of another contributed to your injury, a Denver accident lawyer can help identify the responsible parties and take legal action against them.
+If the negligence or wrongful conduct of another contributed to your injury, an attorney can help identify the responsible parties and take legal action against them.

 Common causes of accidents include:

 - Automobile accidents: Speeding, distracted driving, driving under the influence of alcohol or drugs.